Voicemail: PC-based Voicemail

 Amidst the booming popularity of the IBM PC-AT, a variety of companies popped up to market add-in boards to the AT.
-These companies aimed to use the PC as an inexpensive hardware platform for hosting add-in boards and software providing voice mail functionality for small businesses that wanted something more sophisticated than an answering machine but couldn't afford pricey conventional voice mail solutions.
-Among the most successful of these was The Complete PC, founded in 1986 in Silicon Valley.
-At its peak, The Complete PC was selling over 20,000 voicemail boards per year, some including facsimile capabilities as well for small businesses.
-The Complete PC was sold to publicly-listed Florida-based Boca Research Inc. in 1993.
-An early pointer was BIG Mouth, a single line simplified voicemail solution, invented by TT Technology and Charles Wohl, later joined the Swedish tech team under ESSELTE VOICE and produced 2 and 4 line analog cards, to be mounted on standard industry PC Boards.
+These companies aimed to use the PC as an inexpensive hardware platform for hosting add-in boards and software providing voice mail functionality for small businesses that wanted something more sophisticated than an answering machine but could not afford pricey conventional voice mail solutions.
+Among these was The Complete PC, founded in 1986 in Silicon Valley.
+The Complete PC was sold to publicly listed Florida-based Boca Research Inc., in 1993.

 International Voicemail Association

 In 1987, voicemail service providers in the US and Europe joined to form the Voice Mail Association of Europe (VMA) with René Beusch, Radio-Suisse and Paul Finnigan, Finnigan USA serving as VMA Chairman and President respectively.
 The first VMA meeting was held in Stockholm Huddinge by Voicemail Svenska AB in 1987, organized by its founder Lars Olof Kanngard.
 The tech team in Voicemail Svenska AB was granted the right to port the Voicemail from PDP systems to their own PC-board solution, which become known as the MiniVoice, later become ESSELTE VOICE AB.
 The VMA invited service providers, vendors and consultants to attend semi-annual conferences that included presentations, discussions and reporting of experiences.
 VMA membership was eventually expanded to include representatives from telecommunication organizations worldwide and became "The International Voice-mail Association".
 By the late 1980s, the Bell Operating companies, Tigon and other independent service providers in the US had joined the VMA.
 In 1992, VMA members conducted an "Information Week Tour of the U.S.", sharing ideas with major telecom operators.
 VMA working groups promoted collaboration and adoption of industry standards to the ITU and CCITT and at the 1999 CCITT conference in Geneva, Switzerland, demonstrated worldwide exchange of messages between the major voicemail vendors' platforms using the VPIM networking standard.
 Beusch and Finnigan led the VMA until 1998 and 1999 respectively and the organization continues to serve the voice services industry today.